| By J. W. Henry Watson The company was in crisis. It

 dramatically increase productivity--all while spending little or nothing

+on capital equipment.
+A tall order.
 In the book Lean Thinking, published by Simon

 & Schuster, James P. Womack and Daniel T. Jones describe how Taiichi